SSG-DRD-IOT/lab-eis-configurations-overview/understanding_ri_to_eis_conversion.md

 ### Creating the Classifier algorithm

-In EIS the classifier algorithm has 3 mehthods:
+In EIS the classifier algorithm has 3 meathods:

 `__init__` : The method used for initialization and loading the intermediate representation model into the plugin.